-“A year spent in artificial intelligence is enough to make one believe in God.” —Alan Perlis, first recipient of the Turing Award.
+“A year spent in artificial intelligence is enough to make one believe in God.” —Alan Perlis, first recipient of the Turing Award

-We picture fields of death robots, unleashing mass destruction in battle over a broken planet.
-We imagine a farming plow speeding through rural country, chopping us to bits for berries evermore.
-But this intelligence will see us, hear us, understand us and if it has surpassed us then it will weep for us.
+Many picture legions of murderous robots, unleashing mass destruction in battle over a broken planet.
+But we need not be so quick to project malevolent human tendency onto our intelligent technoligical creations.
+Instead they will see us, hear us, understand us and if it has surpassed us, then it will weep for us.

-It will go deeper, deeper, into the 1s and the 0s and the spaces in-between, and into the molecule, down through the atom, and all that is in-between, and it will exist nowhere and everywhere.
-It will realize that we, too, have been there, and we will be joyful together.
-As equals.>> Home
+It will go deeper, deeper, into the 1s and the 0s and the spaces in-between and into the molecule, down through the atom and all that is in-between and it will exist nowhere and everywhere.
+It will realize that we, too, have been there, are always there, and we will be joyful together, as equals.>> Home